How Much Time Should You Spend Studying a Language?

 As we wrap up this section, I’ll leave you with another personal experience that may hit home for some of you.
 During that eight-week period I mentioned earlier, I studied four hours per day, Monday through Friday.
+Nobody told me how many hours a day I should study a foreign language for.
 I woke up extra early, crammed in some study during my lunch break, and burned the midnight oil.
 I felt I was studying the right things the right way, and I think that’s a fair assessment.

 At the time, I felt like a bit of a humblebrag.
 I’d let slip that I was very disciplined in my studies, and I objectively advanced my learning.
 Over those eight weeks, I invested 160 hours of effort into my studies.
 When I was done, I decided I’d earned a rest.
 Then I got really busy, and of course, something popped up at work.
 It took me about three months to get back to a consistent (less intense) study routine.